salesforcecli/plugin-deploy-retrieve-metadata/messages/deploy.md

 list of paths to the local source files to deploy

-# target-env
+# target-org

-environment you want to deploy to
+org environment you want to deploy to

 # NoTargetEnv